aws/karpenter-provider-aws/website/content/en/docs/concepts/_index.md

 To avoid conflicts, Karpenter only schedules pods that the Kubernetes scheduler has marked unschedulable.
 Karpenter optimistically creates the Node object and binds the pod.
-This stateless approach avoids race conditions and improves performance.
+This stateless approach helps to avoid race conditions and improves performance.
 If something is wrong with the launched node, Kubernetes will automatically migrate the pods to a new node.

 Once Karpenter brings up a node, that node is available for the Kubernetes scheduler to schedule pods on it as well.